25 healthier snacks that may support your weight loss goals

-When it comes to filling your fridge, pantry, and portable containers with healthier packaged snacks, there’s no shortage of options; however, some healthy-sounding processed foods can contain extra sugar, salt and additives.
+When it comes to filling your fridge, pantry, and snack boxes with healthier packaged snacks, there’s no shortage of options; however, some healthy-sounding processed foods can contain added sugars and salt, two additives many people already consume in excess.
 The best way to ensure that you’re choosing foods that will actually benefit your body is to do a little planning:

 - Don’t shop hungry.
-How many times have you walked into a grocery store with a grumbling stomach, then proceeded to buy all the things?
-Plan a healthy snack to eat before you collect your cart to think more clearly on every aisle.
+How many times have you walked into a grocery shop with a grumbling stomach, then proceeded to buy all the things?
+Plan a healthy snack to eat before you shop to think more clearly when walking down the aisles.

 - Make a list.
-Instead of grabbing items that look good to you at the moment, plan which snacks you want to eat before heading to the store.
+Instead of grabbing items that look good to you in the moment, plan which snacks you want to eat before heading to the store.

 - Plan ahead for treats.
 Nobody should have to live without the occasional treat.
 Decide what you want yours to be before heading into the store so you can avoid those last minute, checkout-counter impulse grabs.

 - Check the ingredients.
-When you’re considering whether to purchase pre-packaged food, check the first few ingredients for added sugars, which may be listed as maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate, according to the Academy of Nutrition and Dietetics.
-Another ingredient to watch-out for: sodium, which could lead to high blood pressure and related issues if consumed in excess on the regular.
-Packaged goods with phrases like, “no salt added,” “low-sodium,” or “reduced-sodium” tend to be safe bets.
+When you’re considering whether to purchase pre-packaged food, check the first few ingredients for added sugars, which may be listed as maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.
+Another ingredient to watch-out for is sodium, which could lead to high blood pressure and related issues if consumed in excess regularly.
+Packaged goods with phrases like, “no salt added,” “low-sodium,” or “reduced-sodium” tend to be safer bets.

-- Splurge on flavours, not calories.
-Keep your taste buds from growing weary by trying new flavors and spices whenever possible.
-If you love eating veggies with hummus, try the roasted garlic tub one week and a red pepper-flavored alternative the next.
-Top your Greek yogurt with berries one week, and then try homemade granola the next.
+- Splurge on flavours, not calories (kilojoules).
+Keep your taste buds from growing weary by trying new flavours and spices whenever possible.
+If you love eating veggies with hummus, try the roasted garlic tub one week and beetroot hummus alternative the next.
+Top your Greek yoghurt with berries one week, and then try homemade granola the next.

 The upshot: Can healthy snacks help you reach your goals?

-A healthy snack nourishes your body, satisfies you, and helps you on your weight loss journey by reducing the likelihood of overeating later on.
+A healthy snack nourishes your body, satisfies you between meals, and tastes delicious.
 “The more satisfied we physically feel, the simpler it becomes to stay in touch with hunger and satiety cues,” London says.

-What's more, getting creative with flavors, and cycling through a wide variety of whole foods to get those macro and micronutrients, can help save both your body and your taste buds from fatigue.
+What's more, getting creative with flavours, and cycling through a wide variety of whole foods to get those macro and micronutrients, can help save both your body and your taste buds from fatigue.
 If you find yourself snacking too much due to distractions or in response to emotions like stress, it may be helpful to see a medical professional who can help you press reset.
-Similarly, if you have specific diet requirements or restrictions, brainstorming with a doctor or registered dietician can help you find healthy snacks you’ll enjoy.
+Similarly, if you have specific dietary requirements or restrictions, brainstorming with a doctor or registered dietitian can help you find healthy snacks you’ll enjoy.

-No matter how you slice (or dice) it, eating healthy snacks can help you reach your goals.
+No matter how you slice (or dice) it, eating healthier snacks can help you reach your goals.